iconix/iconix.github.io/_posts/2018-06-22-scholar-week3.md

 As you can see in the above diagram, a `Dataset` is a `torchtext` abstraction.
 It is constructed using other `torchtext` abstractions named `Field` (which "defines a datatype together with instructions for converting to Tensor") and `Example` ("defines a single training or text example").

-The `Dataset` is then used to construct a `fastai.LanguageModelLoader`, aka the aforementioned Dataloader (reminder that there's a dataset and corresponding dataloader for each train/val/test split).
+The `Dataset` is then used to construct a `fastai.nlp.LanguageModelLoader`, aka the aforementioned Dataloader (reminder that there's a dataset and corresponding dataloader for each train/val/test split).

 ## Part III.
 The dataloader I need